Krowos1/remove-blank-lines-on-paste/README.md

 # Remove Blank Lines on Paste
-Remove Blank Lines on Paste is a simple Obsidian plugin that automatically removes empty lines from pasted text.
+Remove Blank Lines on Paste is a simple plugin that automatically removes empty lines from pasted text.

 # Why this plugin exists
 Sometimes text copied from websites, PDFs, chats, AI tools, or other editors is pasted into Obsidian with extra blank lines.